imCodePartnerAB/iVIS/docs/quick_start/walkthrough_ivis_server_conf.rst

 .. tip::
     Checkbox near entity name has three state.
 It indicates that in group checked no one/all/some.
-    Also it provides possibility check/uncheck all permissions in group.
+    Also it provides possibility to check/uncheck all permissions in any group.